gargiroy-ust/Surface/README.md

 Tells Git to:

-Go into each submodule
+1. Go into each submodule

-Fetch from its remote origin
+2. Fetch from its remote origin

-Checkout the latest commit on the configured branch (e.g., main)

-Then, in your parent repo, you’ll see that the submodule pointer has moved to this newer commit.
+3. Checkout the latest commit on the configured branch (e.g., main) Then, in your parent repo, you’ll see that the submodule pointer has moved to this newer commit.

-🔧 Example
-Let's say your submarines submodule has a new commit pushed to its main branch:

 bash
-Copy
-Edit
-cd surface
-git submodule update --remote
-➡️ Git goes into submarines, pulls the latest commit from its remote main branch, and checks it out.

-But remember:
-This does NOT automatically commit the change to the parent repo.
-You still need to do this:

-bash
-Copy
-Edit
-git add submarines
+git add .
 git commit -m "Update submarines submodule to latest commit" git push
-⚙️ Configuration
+# Configuration
 You can configure which branch a submodule tracks:

-bash
-Copy
-Edit
 # Inside your submodule folder
 git checkout main

 # Back in root repo
 git config -f .gitmodules submodule.submarines.branch main This makes --remote always fetch from the main branch of the submarines submodule.